 I have made it!
 The first section of my journey is complete.
 The guide book gives the distance as 7.5 miles, so I’m unsure how I’ve managed to walk 9.4 miles, but I have made it nonetheless.

 Just like my brother before me, I celebrate with a well earned portion of fish & chips.
-He was quite scathing of his meal, so I opt instead for The Fish Plaice, where the fish is so fresh, that the name of the trawler which landed it this morning is written on the menu.
+He was quite scathing of his meal, so I opt instead for The Fish Plaice, where the fish is so fresh that the name of the trawler which landed it this morning is written on the menu.

 Swanage Station

 It’s time to wend my weary way to Swanage Station.
-The station dates back to 1882 and is made of the local Purbeck stone.
+The station dates back to 1882 and is made of local Purbeck stone.
 It was originally the terminus of a branch line from Wareham, which was closed by British Rail in 1972.
 A decade later, it reopened as part of a heritage railway, where you can ride a steam train between Swanage and Corfe Castle.

 South West Coast Path Stage 69 (Swanage to Worth Matravers)